Avoiding Pitfalls for Privacy Accounting of Subsampled Mechanisms under Composition: Substitution Neighbouring Relation

 Proposition~\ref{prop:wc_for_poisson_substitution} simply confirms that the pair of distributions considered by \cite{koskela20-gaussian-variants} does indeed give correct guarantees as it is a dominating pair of distributions.
 However, as far as we are aware, no formal proof existed anywhere.

-Our proof of the proposition is in Appendix~\ref{app:wc_for_poisson}.
+The proof relies mainly on the following data-processing inequality, which can also be seen as closure of privacy under post-processing.